 During the measurement, you will hold your chosen pixel at the maximum power voltage and track the output current for the duration of your measurement.
 The Ossila Solar Cell Testing Kit comes with free, compatible software which will perform this stabilized measurement for you.
 All you need to do is input the device area and choose a holding voltage, and the system will run the measurement for the desired time.

-In some systems, like the Ossila I-V testing software, the holding voltage may adjust slightly to maximise performance.
+In some systems, like the Ossila I-V testing software, the holding voltage may adjust slightly to maximize performance.
 By knowing the holding voltage and measured current, you can calculate and track power output over time.

 It is standard protocol to conduct stabilized current measurements over a minimum time frame of 1 minute.
 However, if the device does not achieve a stable output within this timeframe, consider extending the measurement duration.